Cooking with Mamma C

 Instructions

-• Rinse, peel and shred your carrot in a food processor or using a grater.
-Rinse the green onions and trim off the root ends and any wilted green parts.
+• Rinse three green onions and trim off the root ends and any wilted green parts.
 Use scissors or a knife to cut the onions into small pieces.
-If using a bell pepper, rinse it, cut it in half and remove the seeds and membranes.
-Dice the peppers.
-Set aside all of your veggies, as they will be used raw in this dish.

-• When the water is boiling, add your fettuccine to the pot and give it a stir.
-Prepare your sauce while you occasionally stir the pasta.
+• When the water is boiling, add the pasta to the pot and give it a stir.
+Prepare the sauce while you occasionally stir the pasta so it doesn't stick.

 • In a food processor or blender, add all of the sauce ingredients.
-Process or blend until it's smooth.
+Process or blend until it's smooth or just has tiny flecks of sunflower seeds.
+If it seems too thick, you can add a little pasta cooking water to the sauce until it's the consistency you prefer.

-• Reserve a ladle of cooking water from the pasta pot and set it aside in a bowl.
+• When the pasta is almost done, scoop out ½ cup of cooking water from the pasta pot and set it aside in a bowl.
 Cook the pasta until it is al dente, tasting it three minutes before the time listed on the package to see if it is done.
 When it is cooked, drain the pasta in a colander in the sink.

-• Transfer the pasta back to your pot and stir in the butter and reserved water.
-Stir in your veggies, reserving some for garnishing each serving, if you wish.
+• Transfer the pasta back to the pot and stir in the butter and reserved pasta water.
+Stir in the vegetables, reserving some for garnishing each serving, if you wish.
+Keep the sauce separate.
+(See notes.)

-• To serve, plate the fettuccine and veggies and stir in some peanut-sunflower sauce.
+• To serve, plate the pasta and stir some peanut sauce into each portion.
 Garnish with reserved veggies and onions, if you wish.

-• Store leftover pasta and sauce separately in the refrigerator for up to four days.
+• Store leftover pasta and sauce separately, covered in the refrigerator for up to four days.
+(See notes.)

 Nutrition